SteadyCadence/api-docs/content/01-introduction.md

 `403` | Permission denied, the user has no permission to access this resource or perform this action.
 `404` | Not found.
 (The object with the given ID was not in the database.)

-### Slugs
+### Formatting URLS for Accessing Specific Objects

-> Beth, Maybe we should rephase this a little, as this also applies to IDs for other objects.
-Maybe call this section "Accessing objects via URLs" or so.
+To get at, create, or modify projects, organizations, organization members and more, you'll need to access certain IDs (such as `username`) or a couple different kinds of slugs.

-To get at, create, or modify projects, organizations, organization members and more, you'll need to access a couple different kinds of slugs:
+Two slugs that appear frequently are:

 * `organization_slug`, and
 * `project_slug`